 The program is for nurse executives who are interested in knowing how to develop effective communication strategies to raise the voice of nursing in the media, enhance their organization’s presence in the media by including nurses, and to elevate the nursing profession through media sources.

-Participants will participate in two four-hour virtual workshops and six months of coaching post-workshop to discuss progress and challenges in implementing the strategy.
+Participants will participate in one in-person workshop and six months of virtual coaching post-workshop to discuss progress and challenges in implementing the strategy.

 Barbara Glickstein, RN, MPH, MS. FAAN is the Principal of Barbara Glickstein Strategies, a strategic communications company providing media training and media advocacy skills.
 She is a Strategist consultant to Carolyn Jones Productions.